Tag: Pyungyang

 Geumyangjangri Front

-Mehmet Cemil Yasar describes the fighting conditions at the Geumyangjangri Front.
-The Chinese were surrounded and could not escape.
-Therefore, this battle helped the Allies maintain control of the advancing Chinese Army.
-Further, he also describes the overall destruction that war brought.
-Towns were bombed out and looted.
-However, Pyongyang had people, while the South suffered.
+Mehmet Cemil Yasar recounts the challenging fighting conditions at the Geumyangjangri Front, where the Chinese forces were surrounded and unable to escape.
+He notes this battle significantly aided the Allies in retaining control over the advancing Chinese Army.
+Additionally, Yasar describes the widespread devastation caused by the war, with streets littered with numerous casualties.
+Towns were left bombed out and looted.
+Interestingly, he remembers that despite the destruction, Pyongyang still had inhabitants, while the South suffered greatly.

 Chinese Strategy